 This supported work Royal Mail had undertaken previously, where we demonstrated a strong disconnect between consumers' stated attitudes to mail and what they actually do.
-In 2011, we asked individuals to take photos of the mail they had around those who opened items.
+In 2011, we asked individuals to take photos of the mail they had around the house before discussing it within our research.
+Most participants who said they throw such mail straight in the bin actually had pictures of mail stored in their homes.